ControlPI

 Absolute limits rMin and rMax

-The controller's output signal rY is limited downwards by the absolute limits rMin and upwards by rMax .
+The controller's output signal rY is limited downwards by the absolute limit rMin and upwards by rMax .
 The absolute limit rMin is set to the current value of rMax - 0.1 if it is >= the current value of rMax .
-The only exception is manual operation for the controller output signal (eManModeN = eManNum.Man ).\
+The only exception is manual operation for the controller output signal (eManModeN = eManNum.Man).

-Status - limit exceedance xLimitActive
+Status - limit exceeded xLimitActive

 Operating mode for the controller output signal eManModeN